ZerooCoding/discord_bot/README.md

 # a_discord_bot
-A discord bot I made using node.js and its library discord.js
+A discord bot made by using node.js and discord.js